 The Mentored Patient-Oriented Research Career Development Award (K23) supports clinically trained professionals who have made a commitment to focus on patient-oriented research.
-NCI K23 provides Clinician-Scientists with clinical duties protected time to develop cancer-focused patient-oriented research career.
+NCI K23 provides a protected time to early career stage Clinician-Scientists with clinical duties appointment to develop cancer-focused patient-oriented research career.

 Patient-Oriented Research is defined as research conducted with human subjects (or on material of human origin such as tissues, specimens and cognitive phenomena) for which an investigator directly interacts with human subjects.
 This area of research includes:

 - Mechanisms of human disease

 - Therapeutic interventions

 - Clinical trials